Loycifer/resRand.js/README.md

 JavaScript can be run in all modern web browsers without additional software installation.

 You should be familiar with the following JavaScript types and concepts.
+If you want more information on a concept, clicking the [[?]](#) icon will redirect you to a useful reference page at [mozilla.org](https://developer.mozilla.org/en-US/docs/Web/JavaScript).

 ---
 ###Variable [[?]](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/var)